FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Performance evaluation of TCP flows with FavorQueue

-We present in this section global performance obtained by FavourQueue then we deeper analyze its performance and investigate the case of persistent flows.
-We compare a same set of flows to assess the performance obtained with DropTail and FavourQueue.
+We present in this section the global performance obtained by FavorQueue.
+We then analyze its performance deeper and investigate the case of persistent flows.
+We compare a same set of flows to assess the performance obtained with DropTail and FavorQueue.